Are you thinking of starting an online store? Not sure whether you should use Shopify or WooCommerce?

 Shopify – Ease of Use

-As soon as you sign up, it helps you pick a design for your website.
-After that, they walk you through customization, and then help you add products.
+As soon as you sign up, you can choose a design from many of the free Shopify themes.
+After that, they walk you through customization and then help you add products.

-Shopify comes with an intuitive drag and drop interface.
-Managing your products, sales, and inventory inside Shopify is a breeze.
+Shopify comes with an intuitive drag-and-drop interface.
+Managing your product pages, sales, and inventory inside Shopify is a breeze.

 WooCommerce – Ease of Use

 WooCommerce is super flexible when it comes to customizations.
 You have full control of the whole platform.
-You can add any functionality imaginable to your website with the help of more than 50,000+ WordPress plugins.
-However, there is no built-in drag & drop design builder.
-You can use one of the WordPress page builders like Beaver Builder, but it adds to your cost.
+You can add any functionality imaginable to your website with the help of more than 59,000+ WordPress plugins.

 There are many payment gateways that you can use to accept payments online.
 Some payment methods may not be suitable for you, and others may not be available to your customers.

-This is why it’s important that the platform you choose offer multiple payment options.
+This is why it’s important that the platform you choose offers multiple payment options.
 Let’s take a look at how Shopify and WooCommerce compare when it comes to payment integrations.

 Payment Options in Shopify

-Shopify offers plenty of payment options that you can use to receive payments from customers.
-It has its own payments solutions called Shopify Payments (powered by Stripe) as well as all popular third party payment gateways.
+Shopify offers plenty of payment options that customers can use during checkout.
+It has its own payment solution called Shopify Payments (powered by Stripe), as well as all popular third-party payment gateways.

-The problem is that Shopify charges an extra 2% fees on each transaction made through third party payment gateways.
+The problem is that Shopify charges an extra 2% fee on each transaction made through third-party payment gateways.
 This is on top of the transaction fees charged by the payment gateway.
-You can reduce the fee to 0.5% by paying $299 per month for Advanced Shopify plan.
+You can reduce the fee to 0.5% by paying $399 per month for the Advanced Shopify plan.

-Shopify Payments has flat credit card fees, but no other transaction fees.
-Credit card rates start from 2.9% + 30¢ for basic plan and get lower for other plans.
+Shopify Payments has credit card fees but no other transaction fees.
+Credit card rates start from 2.9% + 30¢ for the basic plan and get lower for other plans.

 Payment Options in WooCommerce

-As a self hosted platform, you are only charged transaction fees by your payment gateway or your bank.
-WooCommerce never charges you a % fee on your store transactions which is a major plus.
+As a self-hosted platform, you are only charged transaction fees by your payment gateway or your bank.
+Unless you are using WooCommerce Payments, WooCommerce never charges you a % fee on credit card payments, which is a major plus.

-No matter how robust an ecommerce platform is, you’ll always need third-party tools and services to grow your store.
-For example, an email marketing software, lead generation tool, analytics tools, outreach services, etc.
+No matter how robust an eCommerce platform is, you’ll always need third-party tools and services to grow your store.

-Both Shopify and WooCommerce have a massive extensions directory, and they integrate with many third-party services.
+Both Shopify and WooCommerce have an extensions directory, and they integrate with many third-party services.

 Shopify Add-ons and Integrations

-For lead generation, they have integrations with software like OptinMonster which helps you grow your email list and reduce cart abandonment.
-They have apps for SEO, product reviews, discounts, countdowns, and more.
+For lead generation, they have integrations with software like OptinMonster, which helps you grow your email list and reduce cart abandonment.
+There are also Shopify apps for search engine optimization, product reviews, discounts, countdowns, and more.